kkkkkbhhjj1222nnjmhnjnjn/CHATBOT-CODSOFT/README.md

 Introducing a versatile chatbot project packed with functionalities to enhance your interaction experience!
 Seamlessly navigate through its array of features: 1.Opening Websites and Software 2.
 Searching on Google and YouTube 3.Telling Jokes  4.
 Setting Reminders  5.
 Handling Basic Conversation.

 # Description of Chatbot
-From the provided code, it seems like you've implemented a rule-based chatbot with additional functionalities such as opening websites, software, searching on Google and YouTube, fetching weather information, telling jokes, setting reminders, and handling basic conversation.

 Here's a brief description of the functionalities: